Last Updated on January 3, 2024 by David Both

 Chapters 7 and 8 will get you started using the Linux command line and introduce you to some of the basic Linux commands and their capabilities.
 In Chapter 9 you will learn about data streams and the Linux tools used to manipulate them.
 And in Chapter 10 you will learn a bit about several text editors which are indispensable to advanced Linux users and system administrators.
 You will also learn to use the Vim text editor to create and modify the many ASCII plain text files that Linux uses for configuration and administrative programming.

 Chapter 11 through 13 start your work as a SysAdmin and take you through some specific tasks such as working as root, and installing software updates and new software.
-Chapters 14 and 15 discuss more terminal emulators and some advanced shell skills.
-In Chapter 16 you will learn about the sequence of events that take place as the computer boots and Linux starts up.
-Chapter 17 shows you how to configure your shell to personalize it in ways that can seriously enhance your command line efficiency.
+Chapter 14 discusses more terminal emulators and some advanced shell skills.
+Chapter 15 covers some advanced topics for using Bash ranging from basic commands to command line programming and shell scripts.

 - Introduction to Operating Systems